jerolba/jfleet/README.md

 or download the single [jar](http://central.maven.org/maven2/org/jfleet/jfleet/0.5.6/jfleet-0.5.6.jar) from Maven repository.

-You can allways find the latest published version in the [MvnRepository searcher](https://mvnrepository.com/artifact/org.jfleet/jfleet).
+You can always find the latest published version in the [MvnRepository searcher](https://mvnrepository.com/artifact/org.jfleet/jfleet).

 As JFleed uses basic `javax.persistence` annotations, if you don't have any JPA implementation as a dependency in your project, you must need to add the Javax Persistence API dependency: